akhodakivskiy/VimFx/README.md

 ## Key Features

 VimFx has concise shortcuts for most commonly performed actions.
-Many simply invoke native Firefox features.
+Many simply invoke standard Firefox features.
 That is preferred over re-implementing similar functionality.

-Follow links, focus text inputs and click buttons using _hint markers_ by pressing <kbd>f</kbd>.
+Press <kbd>f</kbd> to mark links, text inputs and buttons on the page.
+Then either type the [_hint_ or the _text_][hint-chars] of a marked element to click it.
 This command has many variations, for example to copy links or open them in new tabs.

 Search with <kbd>/</kbd> and cycle between matches with <kbd>n</kbd> and
 <kbd>N</kbd>.